MyCryptoHQ/knowledge-base-content/how-to/migrating/moving-from-mycrypto-to-ledger.md

 Now your Ledger Nano S is all set-up and ready to be used!

-###  Enabling Your Ledger Nano S to Work with MyCrypto
+## Enabling your Ledger Nano S to work with MyCrypto

 In order to make your Nano S work with MyCrypto, we will need to enable browser support.
 We are also going to enable contract data while we're at it, so we can have the ability to create token transfers as well.